Imipramine Side Effects

 Applies to imipramine: oral capsule, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking imipramine:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking imipramine:Incidence not known

 - Abdominal or stomach pain